No storybook ending for Life Savers fans this Christmas | CBC News

 "To continue this long-standing family tradition, we'd be happy to provide the M&M Fun Book in both peanut and milk chocolate," Nersesian offered.

-But Mel Campbell's not interested, and he's upset the holiday treats were discontinued without warning.
+Mel Campbell's not interested — and he's upset the holiday treats were discontinued without warning.

 "I'm just so disappointed," he said.
 "I know other people must be looking for them as well."